Fact-checked

 ICD-10 code

 Q79.2.
-Exofalosis.
+Exomphalos.

 Epidemiology

-What causes an omphalocele?
+What causes omphalocele?

-Representations about the ethology and pathogenesis of omphalocele are still contradictory.
-It is believed that in the genesis of the embryonic hernia of the umbilical cord, the main role is played by two factors - the violation of the rotation of the intestine in the first period of the turn and the underdevelopment of the anterior abdominal wall.
-Disruption of the bowel rotation is manifested in the form of the preservation of a temporary "physiological" umbilical hernia, which is formed in a 5-week embryo because of inconsistency in the rates of growth of the intestine and abdominal cavity and which itself disappears by the 11th week of development.
+The ideas about the ethology and pathogenesis of omphalocele still remain contradictory.
+It is believed that two factors play a major role in the genesis of embryonic hernia of the umbilical cord - impaired intestinal rotation in the first period of rotation and underdevelopment of the anterior abdominal wall.
+Impaired intestinal rotation manifests itself in the form of the preservation of a temporary "physiological" umbilical hernia, which forms in a 5-week embryo due to the discrepancy between the growth rates of the intestine and the abdominal cavity and disappears on its own by the 11th week of development.

 Classification

-How to recognize an omphalocele?
+How to recognize omphalocele?

-Prenatal diagnosis of ophalocele
+Prenatal diagnosis of omphalocele

 Treatment of omphalocele